paycoreio/docs/docs/connectors/axcessmerchantservices/index.md

 Choose Save Instant Token option if you plan to use the Axcess account for instant payments.

-Choose Test Mode for test connection with Axcess Merchant Services.
+Select Test or Live mode according to the type of account to connect with Axcess Merchant Services.

 Choose Currency and Features.
 You can set these parameters according to available currencies and features for your Axcess Merchant Services account, but it is necessary to check details of the connection with your {{custom.company_name}} account manager.